kaidez/kaidez.com/_drafts/2014-05-20-revlon-pro-brands.md

 ---
 Revlon, my employer, recently launched [RevlonProBrands.com](http://revlonprobrands.com "visit RevlonProBrands.com"), a one-page site that will mostly act as a sales tool for the company's sales reps.
 It was designed by Colorado web shop and passed on to Revlon's internal web team for integration into a [Sitecore](http://www.sitecore.net/ "visit Sitecore: a .NET based content management system") environment.

 There wasn't a need for lots complicated code due to the site's overall simplicity, but it did give me the chance to use certain web development tools and code techniques.
-And while all the code techniques didn't make it to the site's final production build, I'm glad I got to practice a bit.
+And while there were slight adjustments to the code before it got pushed up to production, I'm glad I got to practice a few coding techniques.

 <h2 class="tableOfContentsHeader">Table of Contents</h2>
 1. [GitHub Atom](#atom)